-- Meetings are called by any means, including electronically (through a secured online platform) and verbally, with at least three (3) days' notice insofar as possible. - Board meetings may be held at the Company's headquarters or in any other place indicated in the notice of meeting, and by any means of videoconferencing or telecommunications that fulfills the technical characteristics provided by applicable law and regulations. - Meetings are chaired by the Chairman or, failing that, by the Vice-Chairman. - Notices of meeting are sent to every director together with the draft minutes of the previous meeting, drawn up by the Secretary of the Board and approved by the Chairman, and all information and documents concerning the items on the agenda that are necessary for members' effective participation in discussions. - Such information and documents may also include, as the case may be, the Group's (provisional or final) quarterly, semi-annual or annual financial statements, the presentation of the various divisions of the Group or any other specific items to be raised. - Some additional documents may also be provided to directors in a meeting, such as draft press releases on the Group's regular financial statements or information on trends in the price of the Company's shares. - In order to allow them to carry out their duties in suitable conditions, the Chairman also sends the directors the following between two Board meetings: any important information published, including critical items, concerning the Group, particularly in the form of press articles and financial analysis reports and, if sufficiently important or urgent, any other relevant information on the Group's situation, projects and economic or market environment. - At each Board meeting, the work done by each of the Committees since the previous meetings is covered in a report by their Chairman or, in their absence, another member of the Committee in question.
+- Meetings are called by any means, including electronically (through a secured online platform) and verbally, with at least three (3) days' notice insofar as possible. - Board meetings may be held at the Company's headquarters or in any other place indicated in the notice of meeting, and by any means of videoconferencing or telecommunications that fulfills the technical characteristics provided by applicable law and regulations.

+Meetings are chaired by the Chairman or, failing that, by the Vice-Chairman.

+Notices of meeting are sent to every director together with the draft minutes of the previous meeting, drawn up by the Secretary of the Board and approved by the Chairman, and all information and documents concerning the items on the agenda that are necessary for members' effective participation in discussions.

+Such information and documents may also include, as the case may be, the Group's (provisional or final) quarterly, semi-annual or annual financial statements, the presentation of the various divisions of the Group or any other specific items to be raised.

+Some additional documents may also be provided to directors in a meeting, such as draft press releases on the Group's regular financial statements or information on trends in the price of the Company's shares.

+- In order to allow them to carry out their duties in suitable conditions, the Chairman also sends the directors the following between two Board meetings: any important information published, including critical items, concerning the Group, particularly in the form of press articles and financial analysis reports and, if sufficiently important or urgent, any other relevant information on the Group's situation, projects and economic or market environment. - At each Board meeting, the work done by each of the Committees since the previous meetings is covered in a report by their Chairman or, in their absence, another member of the Committee in question.

+2.5 Language of the Board

+The working language of the Board is English.
+However, each director remains free to speak in English or French, as he or she wishes.
+The working documents are written in English.
+The minutes of the Board shall be drawn up in English and, if necessary, translated into French.
+In the event of a discrepancy between the English and the French versions, the English version of the minutes shall prevail, with the exception of the minutes or extracts thereof necessary to complete a legal formality in France for which the French version shall prevail.

-2.5 Quorum and Majority
+2.6 Quorum and Majority